abhishekchaturvedi/intuit_case_study/userlogin_app/README.txt

   theory we may see the need for admin to also be allowed to change the info, but for the sake of this, we'll keep things like this.

+9. Now that the endpoint authorization is also put in place, the next step is to update/enhance the stats that we keep for the object (User in this case) model.
+And let's come up with a way to see them.
+There are two options, we could enhance GetAllUsers API call to provide this information for the authorized user and the admin or we could add a separate db call to do so.
+   Since this craft is about RESTful API demonstration, we'll add this to the /users GET API endpoint.
+We'd be expecting additional parameters for fuller details.